Accenture/reactive-interaction-gateway/examples/README.md

 - Fill some message to `greeting` input => update should be displayed below after few moments

 > `lp-demo-single-call` is the same, just doing connection and subscriptions in a single call.
+You can try it out with `node staticServer.js ./lp-demo-single-call.html`

 ### Example 2: LP with constraints